 NOTICE OF PRIVACY PRACTICES

-required to give you this Notice about our privacy practices, our legal duties, and your rights concerning your health information.
+We are required by applicable federal and state law to maintain the privacy of your health information.
+We are also required, under the Health Insurance Portability and Accountability Act (HIPAA), to give you this Notice about our privacy practices, our legal duties, and your rights concerning your health information.
 We must follow the privacy practices that are described in this Notice while it is in effect.
-This Notice takes effect April 14, 2003, and will remain in effect until we replace it.
+This Notice takes effect May 6, 2016 and will remain in effect until we replace it.

-You may request a copy of our Notice at any time.
-For more information about our privacy practices or for additional copies of this Notice, please contact us using the information listed at the end of this Notice.
+This Notice and any updates to it will be prominently displayed at our offices.
+You may also access a copy of this Notice of Privacy Practices at our website: www.sphs.org.
+For more information about our privacy practices, or for additional copies of this Notice, please contact us using the information listed at the end of this Notice.

 USES AND DISCLOSURES OF PROTECTED HEALTH INFORMATION